 - Cancel the current semester’s registration.

-- Hold an employee’s final paycheck or deduct from the current paycheck the amount due the USF System to the extent that such amount on accounts receivable represents a set off of monies wrongfully paid by the State to the employee in accordance with University Regulation.
+- Hold an employee’s final paycheck or deduct from the current paycheck the amount due to USF to the extent that such amount on accounts receivable represents a set off of monies wrongfully paid by the State to the employee in accordance with University Regulation.
 (See USF4.0095)

 From the 2018-2019 Undergraduate Catalog: